List of Canadian Hot 100 number-one singles of 2010

 "California Gurls" by Katy Perry (pictured) featuring Snoop Dogg spent nine weeks at number one, the longest-running number-one single of 2010.
 It later ranked as the best-performing single of the year.

 This is a list of the Canadian Billboard magazine Canadian Hot 100 number-ones of 2010.

-Note that Billboard publishes charts with an issue date approximately 7–10 days in advance.
+Billboard publishes charts with an issue date approximately 7–10 days in advance.

 Chart history

 Taylor Swift (pictured)'s "Today Was a Fairytale" debuted at number one, becoming the second song to do so.

 Canadian singer Nikki Yanofsky (pictured) was the youngest artist to top the Canadian Hot 100 at 16 years, 19 days old with the song "I Believe".

 Eminem (pictured)'s "Not Afraid" debuted at number one, becoming the fourth song to do so.